Multi-rank Subspace Change-point Detection with Application in Monitoring Robotic Swarms: Introduction

 Early approaches to change-point detection treated covariance shifts within the classical statistical process control.
-Traditional Shewhart control charts and CUSUM procedures \citep{page1954continuous} were extended to monitor covariance changes under low-dimensional settings.
+Traditional Shewhart control charts and CUSUM procedures \citep{page1954continuous} were extended to monitor changes in covariance in low-dimensional settings.
 For instance, Hotelling's $T^2$ control chart \citep{hotelling1947multivariate} can detect general mean or covariance shifts, and methods based on determinants or generalized likelihood have been used to detect known covariance changes.
 Also, \cite{healy1987note} studied a multivariate CUSUM procedure for a covariance shift scaled by a constant.
 Similarly, \cite{edward1985multivariate} proposed using the determinant of the sample covariance as a univariate statistic to flag a covariance change.
-However, these classical techniques often assumed either that the post-change covariance was fully specified or that data dimensions were modest.
+However, these classical techniques often assumed either that the post-change covariance was fully specified or that the number of data dimensions was modest.

-More recent works have tackled covariance change detection in high-dimensional contexts with unknown change-points in an offline manner.
+More recent works have addressed covariance change detection in high-dimensional settings with unknown change-points in an offline manner.
 Notably, \cite{chen2004statistical} developed hypothesis tests for a change in a Gaussian covariance, using information criteria to estimate the change-point. \cite{wang2021optimal} proposed a binary segmentation approach to localize multiple covariance breaks, while \cite{avanesov2018change} introduced a test based on differences in inverse covariance matrices. \cite{arias2012detection} considered likelihood ratio tests for the appearance of a correlation between a specific subset of variables.